Google Drive: How to upload files, share files etc.

 How to share a file in Google Drive:

 In order to share what you've uploaded with someone else, you will need to right-click your file and select Share from the menu that appears.
-Enter the gmail address of each intended recipient into the People field and click the blue Send button when ready.
+Enter the gmail address of each intended recipient into the Add people and groups field and click the blue Done button when ready.